ChineseHCP/CHCP/README.md

 # Welcome to the Chinese Human Connectome Project (CHCP) repository!

 CHCP repository is a package that provides following useful tools:

-•	Brain parcellation algorithms based on both structural and functional connectivity.
+ * Brain parcellation algorithms based on both structural and functional connectivity.
-•	Surface-based resting-state fMRI ReHo and fALFF calculation.
+ * Surface-based resting-state fMRI ReHo and fALFF calculation.
-•	Surface- and volume-based task fMRI analysis.
+ * Surface- and volume-based task fMRI analysis.
-•	The diversity of brain structural and functional parcellation analysis.
+ *The diversity of brain structural and functional parcellation analysis.

 Currently, CHCP mainly uses matlab, bash, python and only supports Linux system.

 ## Table of Contents